Jay906/VanillaJs-pomodoro/README.md

   2. Set break time
   3. Set how much time you are planning to spend

-- Lists let you:

-  1. How many work and break sessions you finished
-  2. How many work and break sessions are left

 - Next let you jump to the next session!

 [Link to the website](https://www.google.com/)